-In my last post, I surveyed the cruise itineraries that are the biggest favourites with North American cruisers.
+In a previous post, I surveyed the cruise itineraries that are the biggest favourites with North American cruisers.
 But what about some alternative cruises for those who’ve already been to the Caribbean and the Mediterranean?
 One of the dangers of cruising is that after you’ve done a few cruises, it’s hard not to retrace your steps.
 So let’s go looking for something different.

 Happily, there’s no shortage of alternative cruises in the wide world of cruising.
 Even the major cruise lines now ply almost every part of every ocean.
 There are cruises that choose one region to explore, and others that cover thousands of nautical miles to show you an entire part of the world — or even the whole world.